 Service revenues are generated from maintenance service contracts, as well as time and material billable service calls made to our customers after the expiration of the warranty period.
 The amount of service revenues generated is generally a function of the number of post-warranty systems installed at our customers' sites and the utilization of those systems.
-Service revenues increased in the three months ended December 31, 2009 compared to the three months ended September 30, 2009 and December 31, 2008 as a result of our customers reactivating some of the previously idled production equipment in response to increased factory utilization and increased demand for our customers' products.
+Service revenues increased in the three months ended March 31, 2010 compared to the three months ended December 31, 2009 and March 31, 2009 as a result of increased factory utilization by our customers and increased demand for our customers' products.